APPM4720-5720/Class_Repo/README.md

 # Lorenz_Attractor

-Lorenz_RK4 simulates the Lorenz system of ODEs using the 4th order Runge-Kutta method of approximation.
+Some of the code from the notebook is in the code folder.
+Poinc_map.py is a cool visual of the map!

-The .py file is only a 3D simulation, similar to the version shown in class on 1/21/22, and the notebook includes the initial thoughts on a second part related to data streams.
+Lorenz_RK4 simulates the Lorenz system of ODEs using the 4th order Runge-Kutta method of approximation with a 3D simulation.

 The original pushes are on the branch called 'master.'
 I made a mistake and didnt push them to 'main,' then left them there.
 Ignore them unless needed.